yuzu-eva/my-debian-install/README.md

 - mpd, ncmpcpp
 - yt-dlp
 - mpv
+- ani-cli
 - sxiv
 - firefox

 ... and all of their dependencies

-This script also installs Hack Nerd Font.
+This script also installs Hack Nerd Font and JoyPixels.